spyysalo/bionlp_st_2011_supporting/README.md

 You can download the data from the [BioNLP Shared Task 2011 website][st] and for a good overview of the process please see this [flowchart][pipeline_img].

-If you make use of [the released data][data] or these instructions in your publications please cite the publication below which is provided in [BibTeX][bibtex] format:
+If you make use of [the released preprocessed data][data] or these instructions in your publications please cite the publication below which is provided in [BibTeX][bibtex] format:

     @InProceedings{stenetorp2011bionlp,
       author    = {Stenetorp, Pontus and Topi\'{c}, Goran and Pyysalo, Sampo